aloaf812/GD/README.md

 # Geometry Dash (1.700) Decompilation

 Disclaimer: This is a **work-in-progress** decompilation of Geometry Dash version 1.700.
-It is not in a usable state and cannot be used to play Geometry Dash.
+Much of the core functionality is not implemented and as it is not in a usable state.

 # Build Instructions